omidsaraf/AI_Engineer/GenAI.md

 * The earlier **FastAPI/RAG** service points to **Gold** Delta tables for chunk sources.
 * Embedding jobs read `niloomid.gold.doc_chunks` and write vector indexes; metadata tables (Section 4) record job lineage & model hashes.
 * Airflow can trigger **Databricks Jobs** (REST API) for batch enrichment and coordinate **DLT** refreshes; or migrate the orchestration fully into DLT for simplicity.

+---

+**© NILOOMID – built from the AI\_Engineer repository foundations and expanded for production.**